edruid/hcsr04-barrel/README.md

 `apt install pigpio`

 # Configure
-Change the constants at the top of hc-sro4-pigpio.c to account for
+Change the constants in config.h to account for

 * gpio pins used for trig and echo
 * the volume of the barrel